 As an American journalist and novelist, Joyce Maynard said,

 “As much as we watch to see what our children do with their lives, they are watching us to see what we do with ours.
 I can’t tell my children to reach for the sun.
 All I can do is reach for it, myself.”

 I hope my children realise that it was because of them that I dared to dream to become an author.
 Even if the dream only started when I turned 40.

 Photos and text by Vivian Teo.

-Vivian Teo worked as a financial journalist and editor for 14 years before taking a career break to spend time with her two children and write about things close to her heart – these including her blog, The Stuff Childhoods Are Made Of and her first middle-grade novel, My BFF is An Alien, which will debut in March 2020.
+Vivian Teo worked as a financial journalist and editor for 14 years before taking a career break to spend time with her two children and write about things close to her heart – these including her blog, The Stuff Childhoods Are Made Of and her first middle-grade novel, My BFF is An Alien (available on Amazon), which debut in March 2020.

 Want to be featured here?
 Leave your contact here and we’ll be in touch.

 Stay in touch!
 Subscribe to our Telegram here for all our latest updates.